glowkeeper/P3D/docs/labs/week5Session2.md

 }
 ```

 Drag the _Grower_ script onto the _Flower_ parent in the hierarchy.
 Set the _Player_ field to "Player", the _Hibernate_ field to "Hibernate" and the _Grow_ field to "Grow".
 Ensure your _FPSController_ has the "Player" tag set.
-Finally, add a _Box Collider_, set _Is Trigger_ and position and size the collider so it looks similar to Figure 3, below.
+Finally, add a _Box Collider_ to the _Flower GameObject_, set _Is Trigger_ and position and size the collider so it looks similar to Figure 3, below.

 ![](./images/boxCollider.png)